boboldehampsink/translate/README.md

 Changelog
 =================
 ###0.4.3###
-- Fixed a bug where translations wouldn't be shown on sites with only 1 locale defined
+- Fixed a bug where translations wouldn't be shown on sites with only 1 locale defined (thanks to @janhenckens)

 ###0.4.2###
 - Add node_modules to excluded vendor folders (thanks to @tcsehv)